KhimGurung/ResponsiveLoginXamarinForm/README.md

 ```

 # Used Plugins

-Markup: * SkiaSharp (used to get gradiant, dotted circles and curves)
+* SkiaSharp (used to get gradiant, dotted circles and curves)
 * LeoJHarris.XForms.Plugins.EnhancedEntry (For advanced entry control)

+# Output screenshot of both mobile and tablet in android device
 <table>
   <tr>
     <td>Mobile Portrait View</td>